TheCoolBlackCat/Cuddly-Adventure/README.md

 # Cuddly Adventure
-An (in development) text based adventure game in Python (Web afterwards)
+An (in development) text based adventure game in Python (then the Web)

 ## Stage 1: Story